Divergence Minimization Preference Optimization for Diffusion Model Alignment: Method

 Based on this insight, we propose \textit{Divergence Minimization Preference Optimization (\method)}, which replaces the \textit{forward KL} with a \textit{reverse KL} objective to align diffusion models with human preferences by minimizing a divergence between the learned policy and the latent optimal policy derived from \Cref{eq:boltzmann_policy}.
 According to the optimal policy $p^*$ in \Cref{eq:boltzmann_policy}, we can rewrite the reward function in the form of $r(c, \rvx_{0:T}) = \log \hat{p}^*(\rvx_{0:T} | c) - \log p_{\text{ref}}(\rvx_{0:T} | c)$.
 Besides, we can define the relative logits $g_\theta(c, \rvx_{0:T}) = \log \hat{p}_\theta(\rvx_{0:T} | c) - \log p_{\text{ref}}(\rvx_{0:T} | c) = \beta (\log p_\theta(\rvx_{0:T}) - \log p_{\text{ref}}(\rvx_{0:T}))$ .
 Putting $r(c, \rvx_{0:T})$ and $g_\theta(c, \rvx_{0:T})$ into $\mathbb{D}_{\mathrm{KL}}\bigl(\hat{p}_\theta (\rvx_{0:T} | c)\,\|\, \hat{p}^*(\rvx_{0:T} | c)\bigr)$, the divergence objective becomes:

 where $p^{g_\theta}$ and $p^r$ are unnormalized distributions proportional to $\exp(g_\theta)$ and $\exp(r)$ over $K$ samples respectively.
 Formly they can be written as :

 \textbf{Learning with Pair-wise Preference Data}.
 We consider the practical objective given a dataset $\mathcal{D}$ consisting of text prompts $c$ and preference-labeled output pairs $(\rvx^w_0, \rvx^\ell_0)$, where $\rvx^w_0$ is preferred over $\rvx^\ell_0$.
-By setting $K=2$ in \Cref{sec::method::pi_g}, \Cref{sec:method::dkl_g_r} can be expressed as:”
+By setting $K=2$ in \Cref{sec::method::pi_g}, \Cref{sec:method::dkl_g_r} can be expressed as:

-where $u(\theta) = g_\theta(c,\rvx^w_{0:T})-g_\theta(c,\rvx^\ell_{0:T}) = \beta \cdot \mathbb{E}_{\substack{ \rvx_{1:T}^w \sim p_\theta(\rvx_{1:T}^w | \rvx_0^w) \\ \rvx_{1:T}^l \sim p_\theta(\rvx_{1:T}^l | \rvx_0^l) }} \left[ \log \frac{p_\theta(\rvx_{0:T}^w)}{p_{\text{ref}}(\rvx_{0:T}^w)} - \log \frac{p_\theta(\rvx_{0:T}^l)}{p_{\text{ref}}(\rvx_{0:T}^l)} \right].$ Note we omit $c$ as it's always independent of the path$\rvx_{0:T}$ as it does not affect the derivation (More details are included in \Cref{app:sec:proof})
+where $u(\theta) = g_\theta(c,\rvx^w_{0:T})-g_\theta(c,\rvx^\ell_{0:T}) = \beta \cdot \mathbb{E}_{\substack{ \rvx_{1:T}^w \sim p_\theta(\rvx_{1:T}^w | \rvx_0^w) \\ \rvx_{1:T}^l \sim p_\theta(\rvx_{1:T}^l | \rvx_0^l) }} \left[ \log \frac{p_\theta(\rvx_{0:T}^w)}{p_{\text{ref}}(\rvx_{0:T}^w)} - \log \frac{p_\theta(\rvx_{0:T}^l)}{p_{\text{ref}}(\rvx_{0:T}^l)} \right].$ Note we omit $c$ as it's always independent of the path$\rvx_{0:T}$ as it does not affect the derivation (more details are included in \Cref{app:sec:proof}).

-Since \( p_\theta(\rvx_{0:T}) \) is defined over the full trajectory \( \mathbf{x}_{0:T} \) is computationally intractable, and the marginal likelihood \( p_\theta(\mathbf{x}_{0:T}) \) can not be evaluated exactly, to address this, we instead aim to estimate an upper bound of the original objective by applying Jensen’s inequality.
-Before doing so, we examine the convexity of the function \( f(u) \) which is extracted from \Cref{sec::method:rkl_diffusion}:
+Since $u(\theta)$ is an expectation over the trajectory \( \mathbf{x}_{1:T} \), it is computationally intractable.
+To address this, we instead aim to estimate an upper bound of the original objective by applying Jensen’s inequality.
+To this end, we analyze the convexity of the function \( f(u) \) from \Cref{sec::method:rkl_diffusion}: